Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 The Problem

-The NYC Pet Services website struggled with multiple critical issues: branding inconsistencies with inconsistent logos and colors that disrupted visual hierarchy, poor information architecture that hindered user experience, no online booking system which limited user convenience and business growth, and inaccessible testimonials that required clicking through each review individually.
+The site had inconsistent logos and colors that disrupted visual hierarchy, poor information architecture, no online booking system, and testimonials buried on a separate page that required clicking through each review individually.

 The Goal

-Redesign the website as a responsive, trust-driven experience — fixing the branding, simplifying navigation, adding an online booking system, and making testimonials and social proof easily accessible to build confidence for new and returning customers.
+Redesign the site as a responsive, trust-driven experience - fixing the branding, simplifying navigation, adding online booking, and making testimonials and social proof easy to find for new and returning customers.

 Reviewing the Existing Website

-Inconsistent logos and colors disrupted visual hierarchy.
-Excessive color usage and readability problems made the site feel unprofessional and untrustworthy.
+Inconsistent logos and excessive color usage disrupted hierarchy and made the site feel unprofessional and untrustworthy.

-Inefficient layout and structure hindered user experience.
-Navigation was confusing, with misaligned buttons and text throughout the site.
+Inefficient layout, confusing navigation, and misaligned buttons and text throughout the site.

-Users had to call or email to make reservations, leading to longer wait times and inconvenience — especially for after-hours bookings when the business was closed.
+Users had to call or email to reserve - inconvenient, especially for after-hours bookings when the business was closed.

-The testimonials page required clicking through each review individually, reducing engagement.
-No testimonials were displayed on the homepage where they could build trust.
+Reviews required clicking through one at a time, and none appeared on the homepage where they could build trust.

 Competitor Analysis